Veal chops in a spicy saffron tomato sauce is a nice way to serve veal. Each chop is then topped with a tasty yogurt relish. Serve with brown rice.

 Add salt and black pepper to flour.
 Pat veal chops dry with a paper towel, then flour both sides of each chop.
 Heat oil in large skillet with cover and brown all chops on both sides.
 When chops are brown, remove from skillet and place in a covered dish to keep warm.

 Remove veal chops from skillet and return to plate, cover chops once more to keep warm.
 Spoon any fat from skillet and add tomato paste, stir or whisk briskly.
-Cook over high heat to reduce liquid until it becomes a slightly thick sauce.
+Cook over medium heat to reduce liquid until it becomes a slightly thick sauce.

 In separate bowl, mix together yogurt, lemon juice, diced tomatoes and cucumber.
 Stir to mix well.
 Set aside.